Tesla on fire: How to extinguish an electric car fire

 Recent crashes like the one in Indy show how dangerous and different these vehicle fires are, and why training is necessary

-On Nov.
-3, a Tesla S with two people onboard raced at high speeds through Indianapolis before smashing into a tree.
+In 2016, a Tesla S with two people onboard raced at high speeds through Indianapolis before smashing into a tree.
 The violent impact killed the occupants, spread so much debris that responders initially thought it was a car vs. motorcycle crash and set off an incredibly hot fire.

 Even days later as the remains of the vehicle sat in an impound yard, it needed a 150-foot buffer zone to keep from igniting other vehicles.

 Over the past 15 years, nearly every automobile manufacturer has developed fully electric vehicles or hybrid vehicles that use both a small gasoline engine coupled with an electric motor powered by a rechargeable battery pack.

 Other alternative fueled vehicles include compressed propane gas, compressed natural gas and hydrogen fuel cells.
 And there are solar-powered vehicles under development with rechargeable battery storage similar to that of an electric vehicle.

 And most car manufacturers, working with the National Fire Protection Association, have developed both generic and specific training programs to teach firefighters how to identify, stabilize, power down and handle emergencies such as fires, victim extrication and possible hazardous waste associated with these incidents.